anonymousaga/TzDbLookup-micropython/README.md

 # MicroPython Timezone Lookup

 A compact, pre-generated MicroPython-compatible timezone lookup library based on the [Nayarsystems POSIX TZ database](https://github.com/nayarsystems/posix_tz_db).
+It updates every week automatically from Nayarsystems, ensuring it is accurate.
+A new tag is formed on each update.

 ## Files